On the Statistical Complexity of Sample Amplification

 To overcome the above difficulties, we make the following changes to both the assumption and analysis.
 First, to avoid the unknown dependence on $d$, we additionally assume a \emph{product} exponential family, i.e. $P_\theta(dx) = \prod_{i=1}^d p_{\theta_i}(dx_i)$, where each $p_{\theta_i}(x_i)$ is a one-dimensional exponential family.
 Exploiting the product structure enables to find a constant $C$ depending linearly on $d$.
 Second, we improve the $O(1/\sqrt{n})$ dependence on $n$ by applying a higher-order CLT result to $T_n$ and $T_{n+m}$, known as the \emph{Edgeworth expansion} \cite{bhattacharya2010normal}.
 For any $k\ge 2$ and $n\in \naturals$, the signed measure of the Edgeworth expansion on $\bR^d$ is

 where $\gamma(x)$ is the density of a standard normal random variable on $\bR^d$, and $\calK_m(x)$ is a polynomial of degree $3m$ which depends only on the first $3m$ moments of the distribution.
-We note that unlike CLT, the general Edgeworth expansion is a signed measure with possibly negative densities, which makes the technical analysis more complicated.
-By utilizing such a higher-order expansion, we could improve the dependence on $n$ from $O(1/\sqrt{n})$ to $O(1/n^2)$.
+We note that unlike CLT, the general Edgeworth expansion is a signed measure with possibly negative densities; however, it is close to Gaussian with an $O(n^{-1/2})$ approximation error.
+Such a higher-order expansion enables us to have better Berry-Esseen type bounds, but upper bounding $\|\Gamma_{n,k} - \Gamma_{n+m,k}\|_{\text{\rm TV}}$ becomes more complicated and requires to handle the Gaussian part and the correction part separately; see Appendix \ref{append:edgeworth} for details.
+In particular, we could improve the error dependence on $n$ from $O(1/\sqrt{n})$ to $O(1/n^2)$.